-A. The Seven Joys of Religion
+A. The Seven Joys of Religion.

-The seven Joys are Hope, Prayer, Family, Forgiveness, Gratitude, Compassion and Solemn Ceremonies.
+The seven Joys are Hope, Prayer, Family, Forgiveness, Gratitude, Compassion, and Solemn Ceremonies.
 Although Solemn Ceremonies appear to be a different type from the others, it isn’t.
 It is the implementation of those Joys as well as improving community values, ethics, personal promotions, friendships, love, support, socialization, and more.

-B. Ancient Religions
+B. Ancient Religions.

 The Sumerian tablets in 3,500 BC show written evidence of religion.
-There are Egyptian artifacts that exist suggesting the belief in one or more deities.
-The oldest Egyptian Pyramid by Pharaoh Djoser was dated at 2,635 BC.
+Egyptian artifacts suggest the belief in one or more deities.
+The oldest Egyptian Pyramid by Pharaoh Djoser was dated 2,635 BC.

 Stonehenge took its final form in 2,600 BC.
-The Minoan Civilization developed in Crete around 2,200 BC and worshiped various Gods.
-The Upanishads texts were prepared around 1,250 BC that formed the concepts for Hinduism, Buddhism and ZJainism.

-The Minoan Civilization developed in Crete around 2,200 BC and worshiped various Gods.
-The Upanishads texts were prepared around 1,250 BC that formed the concepts for Hinduism, Buddhism and ZJainism.
+The Minoan Civilization developed in Crete around 2,200 BC and appeared to have worshiped various Gods.
+The Upanishads texts were prepared around 1,250 BC and formed the concepts of Hinduism, Buddhism, and Jainism.

 The Olmecs constructed temples in Central America around 1,200 BC.
 Confucius was born in 551 BC.
-The Tao Te Ching was written about 300 BC.
+The Tao Te Ching was written in about 300 BC.

-Martin Luther launched the protestant reformation in 1517 AD
+Martin Luther launched the protestant reformation in 1517 AD.

 According to Pew Research Center, the Major Religions in the World are roughly divided as follows: